PraveenMut/rails-appstore-project/README.md

 AppSpace aims takes inspiration of sources such as the Envato, Flippa Shopify App Store, the Google Play Store and the Apple App Store.

 We hope that you enjoy the experience of AppStore and we strive to ensure that enriching your productivity to entertainment through our brilliant network of developers is always our main goal.

+# Instructions for accessing the project

+Due to the sensitive nature of API keys, all keys will be ommited.
+Please refer to the submitted document in executing the application in a local environment.

+- Unzip the file
+- Open your preferred text editor with the application's folder being the root folder
+- In the terminal with the application root being the parent working directory, enter `rails db:create`
+- Enter `rails db:migrate`
+- Run `rails s` to start the rails server defaulted to localhost:3000
+- The stripe payment gateway and S3 may not work due to the differing keys
+- Terminate the rails server by pressing CMD + C on a Mac
+- Replace the master key with the one given and save
+- Enter `EDITOR='code --wait' rails credentials:edit` and copy the secret key base with the one provided (alteratively use `EDITOR='\usr\bin\nano rails credentials:edit`
+- Save all files
+- Run `rails s` to restart server

 # Q4.Describe the network infrastructure: